Corysia/Unity-Oculus-Example/README.md

 		* Set the radius to `0.05`
 		* Check the `Is Trigger` box
 	* Add an `OVR Grabber` script to both
+	* Check `Parent Held Object` or you will see some jumpiness when holding and object and moving your hands.
 * Expand the `RightHandAnchor` and find the `RightControllerAnchor` under it.
 	*  On the `RightHandAnchor`, drag and drop the `RightControllerAnchor` to the `Grip Transform` field
 	*  Under `Grip Volumes` on the `RightHandAnchor`